 The consortium holds regular public meetings to review our progress toward implementing the Three Year Regional Plan, with specific reports on what we have done to achieve objectives.
 We hope community partners and other stakeholders will attend to hear our reports from faculty and staff, and also see how connections with our community is a high priority for the consortium.

-The draft Annual Plan was be presented for public comment and approval at the Public Governance meeting on Monday, July 31.
-The following draft plan presents in a general way 1) a executive summary of the goals for the year, 2) a short evaluation of the activities from last year, and 3) the projects for 2017-18.
-The Annual Plan is submitted to the state AEBG Office on August 15.
+NEWS for Fall 2017.
+The following presents in a general way 1) a executive summary of the goals for the year, 2) a short evaluation of the activities from last year, and 3) the projects for 2017-18.

-The above plan, and the more detailed work plans in nine project areas, are the result of multiple conversations with consortium faculty work groups, an online survey sent out to more than 500 community partners and consortium faculty, a two day retreat in June with the Steering Committee and the Consultation Council.
+The plan, and the more detailed work plans in nine project areas, are the result of multiple conversations with consortium faculty work groups, an online survey sent out to more than 500 community partners and consortium faculty, a two day retreat in June with the Steering Committee and the Consultation Council.

 NEWS for Summer 2017: The Alliance for Language Learners' Integration and Educational Success (ALLIES) has worked with the SBCAE to develop a framework for Immigrant Integration.
 The framework has just been released here.
 The 17-18 school year will see more work in using the framework to support students and measure their success.